Turku-BioImaging/ome-zarr-io/README.md

 ## Acknowledgments

-This package builds upon the excellent work of the [zarr-python](https://github.com/zarr-developers/zarr-python) community.
+This package was largely inspired by [ngff-zarr](https://github.com/thewtex/ngff-zarr) and builds upon excellent work of the [zarr-python](https://github.com/zarr-developers/zarr-python) community.